 The airport you choose can have a surprising impact on your total charter cost.
 Major international airports come with high landing fees, taxes, and ground service charges.
 In contrast, smaller executive or regional airports located just outside major city centers are often much more affordable.
 Not only do they save you money, but they also offer a more discreet and efficient experience with fewer crowds and shorter taxi times.
 A knowledgeable charter service can recommend alternate airports that offer the best balance of convenience and cost savings for your specific itinerary.
 This simple switch can reduce your overall expenses while getting you closer to your final destination.

-Work with a Charter Broker
+Why You Should Work with a Charter Broker

 Trying to find the perfect jet at the right price on your own can be overwhelming.
 Working with a trusted charter provider like Hangar 7 gives you an expert in your corner.
 We act as your personal broker, using our extensive network and industry knowledge to source the ideal aircraft for your mission.
 We understand the market, have relationships with operators worldwide, and can negotiate on your behalf to secure the best possible rates.
 A great charter service handles all the logistics, from flight planning to ground transportation, ensuring a seamless experience.
 This partnership not only saves you money but also gives you invaluable peace of mind.